siraajkudtarkar/CS167/Labs/Lab6/CS167-Lab6.md

     LIMIT 1;
     ```

 7. (Bonus +3 points) Add a new command, `comparison` that counts records by response code before and after a specific timestamp.
+    * *Optional*: Complete `TODO 16a` and `TODO 16b`

     The timstamp is given as a command-line argument.
 You can do that by first creating two Dataframes by filtering the input twice.
 For each Dataframe, you can count the records by response code as done in the operation `count-by-code`.
 Finally, you can join the results of the two Dataframes by code to place them side-by-side in one Dataset.
 The join method may look like the following line:

     ```scala
     countsBefore.join(countsAfter, "response")